-And in Legend of the Titan, they now have a colored aura around them.
-Blue means you can easily beat them, yellow means that you can manage them, but planning is required, and red means "run!", and purple means it's a boss.
+In Legends of the Titan and The Millennium Girl, while F.O.E's use their own model on the field, they now have a colored aura around their icon on the map indicating their strength.
+Blue means you can defeat them easily, yellow means that you can manage them, but proper planning is a must, and red means "run!".
+Purple is reserved for bosses.

 The Monk class from The Drowned City takes this even further.
 He can use Qi to heal his allies, and his muscles to pummel the enemy from the front lines.

-Depending on subclass choices, a Medic can be a decent fighter in Legends of the Titan.
+Depending on subclass choices, a Medic can also make a decent fighter in Legends of the Titan.

 The Computer Is a Cheating Bastard: Sixth stratum aside, the computer seems to think it is and tries using skills that won't work due to the required body part being bound, giving you a free turn.